khaledkhamis/laravel-teleduino/README.md

     {
         $myArduino = new Teleduino();	//default for 328

-        /*all functions accepts same parameters as the API documentation **https://www.teleduino.org/documentation/api/328-full
+        /*all functions accept same parameters as the API documentation **https://www.teleduino.org/documentation/api/328-full
         */
         $myArduino->definePinMode(4,1);